 Tools to reduce stress and improve wellbeing for your whole family.

-We know there are many long-term negative effects of chronic stress – on our physical, emotional and mental health.
+We know there are many long-term effects of chronic stress – on our physical, emotional and mental health.
 As well as affecting our general mood and physical wellbeing, it has been shown to decrease the quality of our relationships and family life.

 Please see research studies references at the bottom of the page.

 Ready to join in?

 Fill in the registration form at the bottom of this page.

 Over 40 years of research demonstrates that participants can experience real and lasting changes from Mindfulness Based Stress Reduction courses.
 This course – specifically for caregivers of individuals with Autism and ADHD – is run by Hannah Saulbrey Ross, a counsellor, parent of a child with Autism and ADHD and a Registered MBSR teacher.
 The aims of the course are to:

 Increase self compassion and resilience